2013: A Year of Progress in Oncology

 - Date: 18 Mar 2014

-- Topic: Breast cancer / Melanoma / Lung and other thoracic tumours / Gynaecologic malignancies / Gastrointestinal cancers / Anticancer agents & Biologic therapy
+- Topic: Breast cancer / Melanoma and other skin tumours / Lung and other thoracic tumours / Gynaecologic malignancies / Gastrointestinal cancers / Anticancer agents & Biologic therapy

 The February 2014 issue of Nature Reviews Clinical Oncology hosts reports on advances in six tumour types, as seen and interpreted by internationally-renowned experts.

 Stephen V. Liu and Giuseppe Giaccone of the Lombardi Comprehensive Cancer Center, Georgetown University, Washington, USA, wrote that several important studies, reported in 2013, have provided valuable insight into the evolving treatment paradigms of non-small cell lung cancer (NSCLC), particularly with regard to targeted therapies.

 PROFILE-1007 and LUX-Lung 3 trials confirmed that targeted therapy continues to be a more effective option than chemotherapy, specifically, crizotinib in ALK-positive lung cancer and afatinib in EGFR-mutant lung cancer, whereas NCIC BR19 failed to show superiority of adjuvant gefitinib.
 In the PointBreak study, combination maintenance therapy with pemetrexed plus bevacizumab after induction with pemetrexed-based chemotherapy was not superior to bevacizumab maintenance alone after induction with a paclitaxel-based regimen.